takanori88/wwa2project/src/data/glossary.md

 Only truly awakened observers can recognize it—and choose to respond with silent kindness.

 > **"The moment you hear 'That’s exactly right,' you realize nothing was thought through."**
-> — ZINE Observation Log: Season_02
+> — ZINE Observation Log: Season 2

 ## Negation Construction